-This one-day course presents multiple methods for integrating code into Simulink® models.
-The focus is on integrating C and MATLAB® code.
-Topics discussed include C MEX S-functions, MATLAB code, and the Legacy Code Tool for wrapping external C functions into Simulink.
+This one-day course presents multiple methods for integrating C code into Simulink® models.
+Topics discussed include the C Caller and C Function blocks, Legacy Code Tool for wrapping external C functions into Simulink, and manually written C MEX S-functions.
 This course is intended for intermediate to advanced Simulink users.

 Objective: Integrate C code into a Simulink model using automated tools.

 - Calling external C functions with Legacy Code Tool